 Drake has so far not disclosed the working method he used to demonstrate the hack.
 He will talk on the exploit at a Blackhat convention in August.

 What reward did Google offer for the offer to save it from a huge problem? $1,000.
 He eventually talked them up to $1,337.
 Equivalent to a touch over 2 Google shares.
-At that price and considering the potential for damage, I think they’re lucky he gave it to them…
+At that price and considering the potential for damage and reward if used for the wrong purposes, I think they’re lucky he gave it to them…

 Interestingly, he used to work for Rapid 7, the developer of Nexpose software, which we use to find vulnerabilities in networks.